Nico Hoerner Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in MLB.

-- Orioles pitchers combine to give up 80 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- The Orioles rank 17th in baseball in home runs allowed (80 total, 1.1 per game).

-- Gibson gets the start for the Orioles, his 15th of the season.
-He is 8-3 with a 3.90 ERA and 58 strikeouts in 83 2/3 innings pitched.
+- Kremer (7-3) gets the starting nod for the Orioles in his 15th start of the season.
+He has a 4.74 ERA in 76 2/3 innings pitched, with 65 strikeouts.

-- His most recent time out was on Sunday against the Kansas City Royals, when the righty threw 6 1/3 innings, surrendering three earned runs while allowing seven hits.
+- His last appearance came on Tuesday against the Toronto Blue Jays, when the righty tossed six innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.